Distributed Concurrent Versions System: Features

 assigns a unique range of branch numbers to every pair (server/collection).
 All ranges for all servers and collections must be mutually exclusive.
 The definitions for servers, collections, and ranges are read from a single configuration file.
 By consulting the contents of this file, every DCVS server can decide if it is responsible for a certain branch or delta of a given file.
 If so, all modifying operations are allowed; if not, modifying operations are only possible on the appropriate remote server.

 Also the actual names of configurations, the tags, are uniquely assigned to exactly one DCVS server by means of a server-specific suffix extending all tags (i. e. _at_dcvs_mydomain_org).
 Thus no conflicts in the tag name space may arise.

 History

 DCVS has been developed by team members of Elego Software Solutions GmbH in Berlin/Germany.
 The first release of DCVS was in August 2002.
 In November 2005 version 1.0.2 was released.
+The project was terminated sometime before late 2023, with the repository deleted.